 Todays newsletter is very much a newsletter filled with information and posters.
 However, one of these poster refers to the use of social media (TikTok on this occasion), age restrictions and what is and what isn't appropriate for children of primary school age.
 Please take the time to have a read of it and put in place any restrictions that you see fit to keep your child happy, healthy and safe when online.
-Also attached, is a flier for our summer fair (next Thursday -19th June) as well as entry details for two exciting competitions "Wild Writers" and "Wild Photographers", closing date for both is 6th July!
+Also attached, are entry details for two exciting competitions "Wild Writers" and "Wild Photographers"; the closing date for both is 6th July!
 Good luck if you decide to enter!